jamespohalloran/tina-debug-kaliriu/content/english/_index.md

       hire them again for my next project.
   description: A few words from our clients...
   client_1_name: Oscar Skoglund
   client_1_comment: "I am so happy!
-Kaliriu helped me with design for my website and
+Kaliriu helped me with the design for my website
-    a new logotype. it was professional and easy to work with.
+    and a new logotype. it was professional and easy to work with.
 I will definitely work with them again.
 5 stars! \U0001F44D"
   client_2_name: Adriana A.
   client_2_comment: Kaliriu understood my needs very well and was great with coming
     up with many design ideas as well as giving some direction when needed.
 I will